-- Appraise (Specialize in a type of goods) - Athletics (Specialize in Balancing, Climbing, Jumping, Riding, Sprinting, Swimming, Tumbling, etc) - Cast Spells (Specify Arcane, Bardic, Divine, or Druid; Specialize in School or Domain) - Craft/Perform/Profession (Specify) - Endurance (Specialize in Armor, Fortitude, Running, Stamina, Toughness) - Knowledge (Specify Arcana, Healing, History, Nature, Religion, etc. and Specialize within the field) - Mechanical (Specialize in Disable Device, Engineering, Open Lock) - Perception (Specialize in Alertness, Detect Motive, Search) - Persuade (Specialize in Bluff, Diplomacy, Intimidate) - Reflexes (Specialize in Dodge, Evade, Initiative)
+- Appraise (Specialize in a type of goods) - Athletics (Specialize in Balancing, Climbing, Jumping, Riding, Sprinting, Swimming, Tumbling, etc) - Cast Spells (Specify Arcane, Bard, Divine, or Druid; Specialize in School or Domain) - Craft/Perform/Profession (Specify) - Endurance (Specialize in Armor, Fortitude, Running, Stamina, Toughness) - Knowledge (Specify Arcana, Healing, History, Nature, Religion, etc. and Specialize within the field) - Mechanical (Specialize in Disable Device, Engineering, Open Lock) - Perception (Specialize in Alertness, Detect Motive, Search) - Persuade (Specialize in Bluff, Diplomacy, Intimidate) - Reflexes (Specialize in Dodge, Evade, Initiative) - Stealth (Specialize in Disguise, Hide, Move Silently, Sneak Attack, Sleight of Hand) - Language\ (Specify, and See Below)

-- Stealth (Specialize in Disguise, Hide, Move Silently, Sneak Attack, Sleight of Hand) - Language\ (Specify, and See Below) - Survival (Specialize in Biome, including Urban) - Weapons (Specify by Type, Specialize by weapon) - Willpower (Specialize in Concentration, Resolve)
+- Survival (Specialize in Biome) - Weapons (Specify by Type, Specialize by weapon) - Willpower (Specialize in Concentration, Resolve)

-If a skill says "Specify" the skill may be bought more than once, and any reasonable number of specific versions of the skill may be taken.
+If a skill says "Specify" the skill may be bought more than once, and any reasonably number of specializations of the skill may be taken.
 The skill may indicate what sort of specific skills may be selected.
-Some specific skills may have specializations within them, per the rules above, or at GM discretion.
+Some specific skills may have specialties within them, per the rules above, or at GM discretion.

-If a skill says "Specialize" then for each level the character takes, they may take another level in a specialization of that skill (this is not automatic, the levels of specialization have to be paid for).
+If a skill says "Specialize" then for each level the character takes, they may take another level in a specialization of that skill.
 These specializations add to the overall skill.
 So if a character has Common Melee Weapons at 2, they can also take Longsword at 2, for a total of +4 in use of the longsword.

-Purchasing Skill Ranks
+Skill Ranks